ClementNerma/Rave/docs/books/hybrid.md

 This is also why we told you should be careful when using inline loops.
 All inline loops generate a vector: `Array` exclusively for `for` loops with predictable number of iterations like ranges or elementary incremental / decremental expressions, `List` for anything else.

-Note that inline loops will not performif the generation is not wrapped by parenthesis.
+Note that inline loops will not perform if the generation is not wrapped by parenthesis.
 So, if you do:

 ```sn
 // No generation (no parenthesis)